How cold can temperatures get during the coldest time of year?

 NOAA FINDS ‘SMALL BUT NOTICEABLE SHIFT’ IN COLDEST TIME OF YEAR FOR EASTERN U.S.

-The following animation illustrates how average-high temperatures change over the course of the winter from December through February.
+The following animation illustrates how average high temperatures change over the course of the winter from December through February.

 (FOX Weather)

-This next animation shows the evolution of average-low temperatures between December and February.
+This next animation shows the evolution of average low temperatures between December and February.

 (FOX Weather)

 But we all know the weather doesn't always follow averages.
-All-time record-low temperatures are far colder than average-low temperatures.
+All-time record-low temperatures are far colder than average low temperatures.

-Bismarck, North Dakota, dipped to its record low of minus 45 degrees twice, once on Jan.
+Bismarck, North Dakota, dipped to its record low of negative 45 degrees twice, once on Jan.
 13, 1916, and again on Feb.
 16, 1936.
+But that's not as cold as the state of North Dakota's all-time cold record of negative 60 degrees.

 (FOX Weather)

-Kansas City, Missouri, set its all-time record low of minus 23 degrees on back-to-back days, Dec.
-22 and 23, 1989.
+Kansas City, Missouri, set its all-time record low of negative 23 degrees on back-to-back days, Dec.
+22nd and 23rd in 1989.
+That's 17 degrees shy of Missouri's record of negative 40 degrees.